LL-Pengfei/CS2113T-AY1920S1-Webpage-Personal/admin/project-scope.md

 ##### [Individual] Expectations on Code

-* Based on past experience, ==it is possible for a feature consisting of **~300-500 LoC of code** to earn full marks== provided the feature do well in all grading criteria.
+* Based on past experience, ==it is possible for a feature consisting of **~300-500 LoC of code** to earn full marks== provided the feature does well in all grading criteria.

 ##### [Individual] Expectations on Documentation